 - Study Online – There are several websites that offer online education and practice tests.
 But be careful that the site, or app, you’ve chosen is using the current question pool.
 The question pools are revised every 2 years or so.
 Popular options include:

 - Join CVARC – Find an “Elmer” who can assist you with study materials and preparing for your exam.

 CVARC administers license examinations (VE Sessions) six times a year, conducted by accredited Volunteer Examiners.
 Exams are conducted for all FCC Amateur Radio license classes under the supervision of the ARRL VEC.

 Attendance at a VE session requires preregistration.
 No drop ins.
-For the safety of other applicants and the VE team, it is our expectation that attendees are fully vaccinated.
-To register, or if you have questions, please contact Andy Ludlum at 818-370-3402. (email@example.com)
+To register, please email Andy Ludlum at email@example.com or if you have questions, call Andy at 818-370-3402.

 The exams start at 8:30 AM at: